-- The enforcement infrastructure that implements the security controls (mainly consisting of PEPs) should satisfy the properties of a security kernel always invoked (non-bypassable), verifiable, and independent of the application code. - The core tenant or primary function of ZTA at runtime is implementing an identity-based segmentation of applications that leverages the enforcement infrastructure.
+- The enforcement infrastructure that implements the security controls (mainly consisting of PEPs) should satisfy the properties of a security kernel: always invoked (non-by-passable), verifiable, and independent of the application code. - The core tenant or primary function of ZTA at runtime is implementing an identity-based segmentation of applications that leverages the enforcement infrastructure.

-403 3.1.
-Functional Components of Identity-Based Segmentation Policies for ZTA
+3.1.
+Requirements for Identity-Based Segmentation Policies for ZTA

-404 The following policy checks should be implemented at runtime through the deployment of 405 identity-tier policies in order to realize identity-based segmentation:
+The following policy checks should be implemented at runtime through the deployment of identity-tier policies in order to realize identity-based segmentation:

-- 406 ID-SEG-REC-1: Encrypted connection between service endpoints Service endpoints 407 can be located in different subnets, different availability zones or regions in a cloud 408 provider environment, in different clouds, or on-premises.
-Wherever they are located, 409 communication between any two should be encrypted to ensure eavesdropping protection 410 and message authenticity. - 411 ID-SEG-REC-2: Service authentication Each service should present a short-lived 412 cryptographically verifiable identity to other services that is authenticated per connection 413 and reauthenticated regularly. - 414 Note on the above recommendation: In an ideal situation, services would be authenticated for each service request.
-Since this is highly disruptive from the point of view of 415 416 application transaction response, this authentication is accomplished at the connection 417 level via mutual TLS (mTLS) when a service makes an initial connection establishment 418 as part of its inter-service call.
-This authentication is not performed again in subsequent 419 calls.
-However, the security of this operation is ensured by not allowing the connections to be very long (usually as long as the TTL of the service's identity certificate or as short 420 421 as 15-30 minutes, depending on the configuration). - ID-SEG-REC-3: Service to service authorization Services should leverage runtime service identity (ID-SEG-REC-2) to enforce granular policies and have the capability to call external authorization services if the mesh level proxies are insufficient to enforce dynamic authorization policies. - ID-SEG-REC-4: End-user authentication Since all application requests are triggered by user actions, a robust identity management system is required to assign and maintain user identities and enforce robust protocols with phishing-resistant multi-factor (MFA) authentication.
-This system should be used to issue a cryptographically verifiable runtime token that represents the user principal to the rest of the infrastructure (e.g., a JSON Web Token [JWT]), and services should authenticate the credential at each hop. - 432 Note on the above recommendation: Authenticating the user in session at every hop is 433 impractical at scale.
-Therefore, NIST recommends using short-lived end-user credentials 434 (e.g., OAuth 2.0 tokens) for external users and exchanging them for a locally 435 authenticatable token, like a JWT, that is authenticated at each hop.
+- ID-SEG-REC-1: Encrypted connection between service endpoints Service endpoints can be located in different subnets, different availability zones or regions in a cloud provider environment, in different clouds, or on-premises.
+Wherever they are located, communication between any two should be encrypted to ensure eavesdropping protection and message authenticity. - ID-SEG-REC-2: Service authentication Each service should present a short-lived cryptographically verifiable identity credential to other services that is authenticated per connection and reauthenticated regularly.

+Note on the above recommendation: In an ideal situation, services would be authenticated for each service request.
+Since this is highly disruptive from the point of view of application transaction response, this authentication is accomplished at the connection level via mutual Transport Layer Security (mTLS) when a service makes an initial connection establishment as part of its inter-service call.
+This authentication is not performed again in subsequent calls.
+However, the security of this operation is ensured by not allowing the connections to be very long (usually as long as the time to live [TTL] of the service's identity certificate or as short as 15-30 minutes, depending on the configuration).

+- ID-SEG-REC-3: Service to service authorization Services should leverage runtime service identity (ID-SEG-REC-2) to enforce granular policies and have the capability to call external authorization services if the mesh-level proxies are insufficient to enforce dynamic authorization policies. - ID-SEG-REC-4: End user authentication Since all application requests are triggered by user actions, a robust identity management system is required to assign and maintain user identities and enforce robust protocols with phishing-resistant multi-factor authentication (MFA).
+This system should be used to issue a cryptographically verifiable runtime token that represents the user principal to the rest of the infrastructure (e.g., a JSON Web Token [JWT]), and services should authenticate the credential at each hop.

+Note on the above recommendation: Authenticating the user in session at every hop is impractical at scale.
+Therefore, NIST recommends using short-lived end user credentials (e.g., OAuth 2.0 tokens) for external users and exchanging them for a locally authenticatable token, like a JWT, that is authenticated at each hop.

-- ID-SEG-REC-5: End-user to resource authorization As part of each service access request, the system must ensure that the authenticated end user principal (ID-SEG-REC-438) is authorized to act on the resources designated in the request.
+ID-SEG-REC-5: End user to resource authorization - As part of each service access request, the system must ensure that the authenticated end user principal (ID-SEG-REC-4) is authorized to act on the resources designated in the request.
 This authorization may be performed by the application itself or checked locally (e.g., by checking against a set of claims in a JWT) or externally against an authorization system's policy decision point.
-Enforcing end user authorization via the service mesh's sidecar PEP is particularly effective [3]. - 443 Context for the application of these policy recommendations and the improved security - 444 assurance that emanates from their deployment and enforcement are explained in [2] and [3].
+The JWT libraries that process the token must be enabled to both decode (base64url encoding) and verify the signature.
+Enforcing end user authorization via the service mesh's sidecar PEP is particularly effective [3].

+Context for the application of these policy recommendations and the improved security assurance that emanates from their deployment and enforcement are explained in [2] and [3].

-445 3.2.
-Shortcomings of Identity-Based Segmentation Policies for Enterprise ZTA
+3.2.
+Limitations of Identity-Based Segmentation Policies for Enterprise ZTA